course-fish546-2023/celeste-coursework/homework/week_01.md

 # Week 01 Question Set
 ### What is your prior experience in this discipline?
+None.
+I haven't had much -omics experience at all.
+I have looked at a set of genes of interest and looked at differences in expression in a defined gene list but haven't looked at whole transcript output.

 ### What do you hope to get out of this class?